1. Using money to carve up the United States

 Dirk Brockmann, a theoretical physicist, is the person responsible for it.
 He thinks that state lines are arbitrary boundaries with no relation to how people actually live and move around, and that we should rethink our representations of how human societies arrange themselves across geographic space.

-In one such effort he’s taken data from a website called Where’s George which tracks the movements of dollar bills, and used it to draw a new map of the US whose borders indicate the regions where money tends to circulate.
+In one such effort he’s taken data from a website called Where’s George which tracks the movements of dollar bills (even when you do the legal bill review), and used it to draw a new map of the US whose borders indicate the regions where money tends to circulate.
 The thicker a blue line, the less likely it is that paper currency will cross it.

 Brockmann's US map